card

 Bolormunkh Erdenekhuu

-After completing my bachelor’s degree in Conservation and Ecology in 2011, I pursued an MSc in Conservation Science and Policy at the University of Exeter in the beautiful coastal county of Cornwall, UK.
+I earned my bachelor’s degree in Conservation and Ecology in 2011 and went on to complete an MSc in Conservation Science and Policy at the University of Exeter in Cornwall, UK.

-I was born and raised in a nomadic family in the Central Mongolian highlands, where herding yaks and horses was an everyday part of my childhood.
-All my ancestors lived in this land and led a simple nomadic pastoral life that had minimal impact on the surrounding environment.
-I possess a deep understanding of nomadic culture, environmental conservation, and wildlife.
+Born and raised in a nomadic family in the Central Mongolian highlands, I grew up herding yaks and horses.
+My ancestors have lived in this land for generations, practicing a simple nomadic pastoral lifestyle with minimal environmental impact.
+This upbringing has given me a deep understanding of nomadic culture, wildlife, and environmental conservation.

 Otgonbayar Baatargal